Intellectual Property Awareness Network – IPAN

 News and Events

-4iP Council has now launched the third of its “4 Reasons 4 IP” basic guides focusing on Trademarks following its earlier guides on Patents and Copyright.
-The Guuides have been produced in collaboration with expert groups including IPAN.
+4iP Council has now launched the latest of its “4 Reasons 4 IP” basic guides focusing on Trademarks following its earlier guides on Patents and Copyright.
+The Guides have been produced in collaboration with expert groups including IPAN.
 They provide practical, interactive web advice that aims to help SMEs and innovative businesses understand the economic and strategic value of their intellectual property.

 In early March, IPAN director and convenor of the IPAN Education Group, Professor Ruth Soetendorp, was a speaker at the 3rd IP Awareness Summit held at UC Berkeley, CA. The Summit was organised by Bruce Berman, founder of the Center for Intellectual Property Understanding (CIPU) an independent, non-profit organization that helps raise awareness of IP rights and how they impact people’s lives.

 Network Meeting following the IPAN AGM on Thursday 21st November 2019 in the CIPA Hall.
 IP and related intangibles are now internationally recognised as the most valuable assets in global value chains but is their value properly understood and secured by business particularly at board level?

 Given the current severe travel and social distancing restrictions, the IPAN board has needed to curtail the planned programme for 2020, rescheduling most events into 2021.

 The Group draws on the wide experience in the broad IPAN membership of how IP education (or the lack of it) affects graduate career prospects.

 Establishing IP value and exploiting the economic potential of IP assets remain much of a mystery to businesses, financiers and investors.
 This Group is working to help get IP understood as a key asset class for business growth and economic development.